Certified Application Assistance Sites (CAAS)

 - The process for completing an application

-- Each agency agrees to ensure all staff providing application assistance view the interactive CAAS Training presentation, and submit their passing test scores to the CAAS Administrator to be issued a certificate of completion prior to providing CAAS assistance.
+- Each agency agrees to ensure all staff providing application assistance attend a CAAS Training presentation, and submit their passing test scores to the CAAS Administrator to be issued a certificate of completion prior to providing CAAS assistance.